You are here

 Discovery also enables learners to perform a first level search on academic and professional articles at the same time.

-But this should be completed with specific searches on Factiva in english (applying the “and” operators between words) Europresse and IndexPresse in french, and for academic or industry studies : CAIRN in french, Google Scholar in english.
+But this should be completed with specific searches on Factiva in english (applying the “and” operators between words) Europresse in french, and for academic or industry studies : CAIRN in french, Google Scholar in english.

 And, as market data are the most valuable in this context, Statista will usefully complement your search :